Relational transgression: Avoidance/evasion

 Avoidance involves the transgressor making conscious efforts to ignore the transgression (also referred to as “silence”).
 Avoidance can be effective after an apology is sought and forgiveness is granted (i.e., minimizing discussion around unpleasant subjects once closure has been obtained).
 However, total avoidance of a transgression where the hurt of the offended is not recognized and forgiveness is not granted can result in further problems in the future.
 As relational transgressions tend to develop the nature of the relationship through drawing of new rules/boundaries, avoidance of a transgression does not allow for this development.
 Not surprisingly, avoidance is ineffective as a repair strategy, particularly for instances in which infidelity has occurred.

 Relationship talk

 Relationship talk is a remediation strategy that focuses on discussing the transgression in the context of the relationship.
 Aune et al. (1998) identified two types of relationship talk, relationship invocation and metatalk.
 Relationship invocation involves using the relationship as a backdrop for a discussion of the transgression.
 For example, “We are too committed to this relationship to let it fail.”, or “Our relationship is so much better than any of my previous relationships.”
 Metatalk involves discussing the effect of the transgression on the relationship.
 For example, infidelity may cause partners to redefine rules of the relationship and reexamine the expectations of commitment each partner expects from the other.

+Communication directness after transgressions

+A couple's communication directness after transgressions may be have a direct impact on conflict management.
+A study conducted by Theiss and Solomon (2006) highlighted the importance of direct communication in addressing relational irritations.
+Findings from this study help to inform readers about effective strategies for managing conflict before they escalate into significant transgressions.

+This study looked into how important factors such as intimacy, uncertainty about one's romantic relationship, and a partner's interference impact how directly couples communicate about their annoyances or transgressions.
+The results found that higher intimacy and personal uncertainty can lead to more direct communication, while uncertainty about the relationship leads to less directness between the couple.
+This highlights how communication patterns between partners and communicative directness can influence the experience and resolution of relational transgressions in romantic relationships.